 Very few countries have set a latency limit.
-Czech Republic and Slovak Republic have set a maximum of 150 ms round trip delay, Germany has set a latency limit of 150 ms one-way, and Malta defines latency more broadly (capable of allowing the end-user to make and receive voice and video calls effectively).
+Czech Republic has set a maximum of 150 ms round trip delay, Germany and the Slovak Republic have set a latency limit of 150 ms oneway, and Malta defines latency more broadly (capable of allowing the end-user to make and receive voice and video calls effectively).